andrewmcaleavey/ReliableTrendIndex/README.md

 problems.
 There are many reasons not to be interested in reliable changes at all.
 But if you are, the RTI should be a usable solution.

+## Supported API

+New analyses should use these three functions:

+- `rti()` for one person’s repeated scores.
+Supply the observed scores as `y`, external single-occasion standard deviation as `sd`, reliability as `r`, and optional observation times as `t`.
+- `rci()` for a two-occasion change score.
+Its primary inputs are `difference` and the external standard error of the difference, `sdiff`.
+- `rti_by()` for long-format data with one RTI result per person or group.

+`rti()` also accepts externally derived `sem` or `sdiff` when `sd` and `r` are not available.
+Historical helpers remain available during the transition, but they are not the recommended interface for new work.

 ## Installation

 I am providing this package publicly because it should be available to